ToolUniverse: An open platform for democratizing AI scientists: Supplementary Note: Building AI scientists with

 A customized AI scientist can be developed by integrating \toun with LLMs, reasoning models, and AI agents.
 In this configuration, the LLMs and reasoning models provide the core capabilities for reasoning and tool usage, while \toun serves as the scientific environment for interaction and experimentation.
-The development process typically involves three steps: 1) installing \toun with a single command (\texttt{pip install tooluniverse}); 2) connecting \toun to the chosen model so it can access the tools provided by \toun; and 3) instructing the model to use these tools to address a given scientific problem.
+The development process involves three steps: (i) installing \toun with a single command (\texttt{pip install tooluniverse}), (ii) connecting \toun to the chosen model so it can access the tools provided by \toun, and (iii) instructing the model to use these tools to address a given scientific problem.

-Once the setup is complete, the AI scientist operates as follows: given a user instruction or task, it formulates a plan or hypothesis, employs the tool finder in \toun to identify relevant tools, and iteratively applies these tools to gather information, conduct experiments, verify hypotheses, and request human feedback when necessary.
-For each required tool call, the AI scientist generates arguments that conform to the \toun protocol, after which \toun executes the tool and returns the results for further reasoning.
+Once the setup is complete, the AI scientist operates as follows: given a user instruction or task, it formulates a plan or hypothesis, employs Tool Finder in \toun to identify relevant tools, and iteratively applies these tools to gather information, conduct experiments, verify hypotheses, and request human feedback when necessary.
+For each required tool call, the AI scientist generates arguments that conform to the AI-tool interaction standard, after which Tool Caller executes the tool and returns the results for further reasoning.

 The models used to construct AI scientists can include LLMs, reasoning models, and AI agents.
-LLMs may be API-based, such as GPT, Claude, or Gemini, or open-weight models, such as LLaMA, DeepSeek, or Qwen.
+LLMs may be API-based, such as Claude or GPT, or open-weight models, such as LLaMA, DeepSeek, or Qwen.
 Large reasoning models enhance problem-solving capabilities by applying built-in chains of thought to analyze the current step before interacting with \toun.
 Agentic systems, such as Gemini CLI or Claude Code, integrate reasoning models with agentic feedback loops to autonomously manage multi-step problem solving and tool use.
-In addition to general-purpose agents, \toun can be paired with specialized agents trained for specific scientific domains, enabling stronger performance on targeted tasks.
-The following sections present three examples of building AI scientists using LLMs, agentic systems, and specialized agents.
+In addition to general-purpose agents, \toun can be paired with specialized agents designed for specific scientific domains by integrating domain-specific tools.
+The following sections present three examples of building AI scientists: (i) LLM in-context use, (ii) MCP agent use, and (iii) specialized agents.